 Copenhagen.
 Fly at c.
-10.00am from London Heathrow to Copenhagen (British Airways).
+10.00am from London Heathrow to Copenhagen (Scandinavian Airlines).
 Walk to Rosenborg Palace, royal residence from the early 17th to the late 18th century in the heart of Copenhagen.
 It is set in the King’s Garden and contains original furnishings as well as the Crown Jewels and the royal regalia.
 The garden features lime alleys, historic pavilions and a sunken rose garden.
 First of three nights in Copenhagen.

 Copenhagen.
 Walk via Frederiksstaden, a waterfront district built by Frederick V in 1748 to commemorate the tercentenary of his family’s ascent to the throne.
 Home to many Danish monarchs since the 1760s, Amalienborg is an exceptional complex of four matching Rococo palaces around a public square, the finest of its kind outside France.
 Christiansborg Palace, on the site of Copenhagen Castle, is seat of the Danish Parliament and is used today for Queen Margrethe’s public audiences and other state events.
 Overnight Copenhagen.